mrdbourke/tensorflow-deep-learning/README.md

 * Upload solutions for exercises (probably livestream the creation of these after course launch)

 ## Log
+* 24 Jun 2021 - recorded 14 videos for time series section, more to come tomorrow
 * 23 Jun 2021 - finished adding images to time series notebook, now to start video recording
 * 22 Jun 2021 - added a bunch of images to the time series notebook/started making slides
 * 21 Jun 2021 - code for time series notebook is done, now creating slides/images to prepare for recording